ilmax/site/content/posts/k3s-raspberry-tls/index.md

      dnsNames:
      - k3s.maxdon.tech                        # This should be the same name of the A record created in Cloudflare earlier
    ```

   {{<alert cardColor="#e63946" iconColor="#1d3557">}}
-  Make sure you replace the domain maxdon.tech with the domain you own.
+  Make sure you replace the domain **maxdon.tech** with your own domain.
   {{</alert>}}

 1. Create the test certificate in the cluster